emiago/sipgo/README.md

 ## Proxy build

 Proxy is combination client and server handle.
-Checkout `/example` directory for examples how to build simple stateful proxy.
+Checkout `/example/proxysip` for more how to build simple stateful proxy.

 ### Dialogs (experiment)